British Airways v Pinaud (Part Time Workers) Posted In: Case Law

-Type of Claim / JurisdictionDiscrimination and Equality, Contracts of Employment, Working Time and Leave, A-Typical Working
+Type of Claim / JurisdictionDiscrimination and Equality, Contracts of Employment, Working Time, A-Typical Working

 Clause 4, The Principle of Non-Discrimination, of the Framework Agreement on Part-Time work implemented by the Part-Time Workers Directive 97/81/EC and extended to the United Kingdom by Directive 98/23/EC states:

 “In respect of employment conditions, part-time workers shall not be treated in a less favourable manner than comparable full-time workers solely because they work part time unless different treatment is justified on objective grounds”.